qhengncsu/qhengncsu.github.io/_pages/about.md

 *In prepartion*

-**A Stability Framework for Parameter Selection int the Minimum Covariance Determinant problem**
+**A Stability Framework for Parameter Selection in the Minimum Covariance Determinant problem**

 **Qiang Heng**, Hui Shen, Kenneth Lange